ywaki-econ/ywaki-econ.github.io/_pages/about.md

 What's new
 ======
+* [July 2023] A new draft ["Excess sensitivity to targeted fiscal interventions in HANK models with zero liquidity"](/files/Waki_ZeroLiquidityHANK.pdf) is uploaded.
 * [June 2022] ["A cautionary note on linear aggregation in macroeconomic models under the RINCE preferences,"](https://www.sciencedirect.com/science/article/abs/pii/S0164070422000222) is now published in Journal of Macroeconomics.
 * [March 2022]"A cautionary note on linear aggregation in macroeconomic models under the RINCE preferences" is now accepted at Journal of Macroeconomics.
 * [October 2021] ["The Delphic Forward Guidance Puzzle in New Keynesian Models"](https://www.sciencedirect.com/science/article/pii/S1094202521000752?dgcid=author) with Ippei Fujiwara is now accepted at Review of Economic Dynamics.
 [Online Appendix](/files/Fujiwara_Waki_DFGP_OnlineAppendix.pdf)